 It is entirely possible for the majority to confer the rule of the community on a king and his heirs, or a group of oligarchs or on a democratic assembly.
 Thus, the social contract is not inextricably linked to democracy.
 Still, a government of any kind must perform the legitimate function of a civil government.

 At the end of the Second Treatise we learn about the nature of illegitimate civil governments and the conditions under which rebellion and regicide are legitimate and appropriate.
 As noted above, scholars now hold that the book was written during the Exclusion crisis, and may have been written to justify a general insurrection and the assassination of the king of England and his brother.
 The argument for legitimate revolution follows from making the distinction between legitimate and illegitimate civil government.
 A legitimate civil government seeks to preserve the life, health, liberty and property of its subjects, insofar as this is compatible with the public good.
 Because it does this it deserves obedience.
 An illegitimate civil government seeks to systematically violate the natural rights of its subjects.
 It seeks to make them illegitimate slaves.
 Because an illegitimate civil government does this, it puts itself in a state of nature and a state of war with its subjects.
 The magistrate or king of such a state violates the law of nature and so makes himself into a dangerous beast of prey who operates on the principle that might makes right, or that the strongest carries it.
 In such circumstances, rebellion is legitimate as is the killing of such a dangerous beast of prey.
-Thus Locke justifies rebellion and regicide (regarded by many during this period as the most heinous of crimes) under certain circumstances.
-Presumably this was the justification that was going to be offered for the killing of the King of England and his brother had the Rye House Plot succeeded.
+Thus Locke justifies rebellion and regicide under certain circumstances.
+Presumably this justification was going to be offered for the killing of the King of England and his brother had the Rye House Plot succeeded.
+Even if this was not Locke’s intention, it still would have served that purpose well.

 The issue of religious toleration was of widespread interest in Europe in the 17th century.
 The Reformation had split Europe into competing religious camps, and this provoked civil wars and massive religious persecutions.
 The Dutch Republic, where Locke spent time, had been founded as a secular state which would allow religious differences.
 This was a reaction to Catholic persecution of Protestants.
 Once the Calvinist Church gained power, however, they began persecuting other sects, such as the Remonstrants who disagreed with them.
 In France, religious conflict had been temporarily quieted by the edict of Nantes.
 But in 1685, the year in which Locke wrote the First Letter concerning religious toleration, Louis XIV had revoked the Edict of Nantes, and the Huguenots were being persecuted and forced to emigrate on mass.
 People in England were keenly aware of the events taking place in France.